-The Company is preparing a submission to respond to the draft Partnership Agreement, conveying its significant concerns about the proposed measures and to recommend amendments to mitigate the impact on its Pine Pass vanadium project.
-Submissions are due by April 26, 2019.
+The Company prepared a submission to respond to the draft Partnership Agreement, conveying its significant concerns about the proposed measures and to recommend amendments to mitigate the impact on its Pine Pass vanadium project.

 The Company's Mines Act Permit application for its planned 2019 Pine Pass exploration program was submitted to provincial regulators on February 4th, 2019, and presently is pending.
 Based on recent discussions between the Company and its regulatory contacts, the Company understands that, for the time being, exploration permit applications are being processed in the ordinary course.
 Until the Company has more certainty about the impacts of the Partnership Agreement on its Pine Pass and Ursula vanadium projects, it will continue to maintain its projects in good standing.
 However, given the risk that the proposed Partnership Agreement, if instituted, will result in new land protection and regulatory measures that could prevent or materially impair those projects, the Company will curtail making any new material expenditures.